keboola/developers-docs/integrate/variables/index.md

 ### Step 4 -- Run Job
 There are three options for providing variable values when running a job:

-- Rely on default variables
+- Relying on default variables
-- Provide ID of values using the `variablesValuesId` property in job parameters
+- Providing ID of values using the `variablesValuesId` property in job parameters
-- Provide values using the `variableValuesData` property in job parameters
+- Providing values using the `variableValuesData` property in job parameters

-The rules for running a job are that you always **have to** provide values for the defined variables.
+Following the rules for running a job, you always **have to** provide values for the defined variables.
 Note that it is important which variables are *defined* in the variable configuration, not which variables you actually use in the main configuration.
 For example, the main configuration references a variable configuration with *firstVar* and *secondVar* variables, but you're using `{{ "{{ firstVar " }}}}` and `{{ "{{ thirdVar " }}}}` in the configuration code.
 Then you have to provide values at least for *firstVar* and *secondVar* variables.
-If you provide values for all *firstVar*, *secondVar* and *thirdVar*, all of them will be replaced.
+If you provide values for all *firstVar*, *secondVar*, and *thirdVar*, all of them will be replaced.
 If you omit *thirdVar*, it will be replaced by an empty string.
 If you omit one of *firstVar*, *secondVar*, an error will be raised.

 The second rule is that the three options of passing values are mutually exclusive.
 If you provide values using `variablesValuesId` or `variableValuesData`, it overrides the default values (if provided).
-You can't use `variablesValuesId` and `variableValuesData` together in a single call, an error will be raised.
+You can't use `variablesValuesId` and `variableValuesData` together in a single call.
+If you do that, an error will be raised.
 If no default values are set and none of the `variablesValuesId` or `variableValuesData` is provided, an error will be raised.